-Guide to Information Returns (If any date shown falls on a Saturday, Sunday, or legal holiday in the District of Columbia or where the return is to be filed, the due date is the next business day.)
+Guide to Information Returns

+If any date shown falls on a Saturday, Sunday, or legal holiday in the District of Columbia or where the return is to be filed, the due date is the next business day.
+Leap years do not impact the due date.
+See Announcement 91-179, 1991-49 I.R.B.
+78, for more information.